-2. Using an Activity Monitor, such as Fitbit, Jawbone UP, Misfit Shine, Garmin Vivofit, Apple Health or Google Fit*
+2. Using an Activity Monitor, such as Fitbit, Misfit Shine, Garmin Vivofit, Apple Health or Google Fit

 A. Get 10,000 steps in one day

-B. Fitbit only – record 30+ minutes in the Very Active or Highly Active zones
+B. Fitbit only – record 30+ minutes in the Very Active or Highly Active minutes sections*

 You may want to unlink and re-link, however I would like to point out that we attach to the account at Fitbit, not the actual device itself.
 So, if you are using the same exact Fitbit account, the data should be flowing in regardless of device.